-Nothing has changed here, the picture gallery is still the same, and still hosts landscape photos and travel images on an external site.
-The link will open in a new browser tab or window, depending on your settings.)
+Nothing has changed here, the picture gallery is still the same.
+It still hosts all my landscape photos and travel images on an old, external site.
+(The link will open in a new browser tab or window, depending on your settings.)

-I bought a scanner, digitised several vacations' worth of negatives and went public.
+Then bought a scanner, digitised several vacations' worth of negatives and went public.

 The site grew slowly with each and every trip.
 I started to send word to fellow travellers notifying them of irregular updates.
 I gathered, there were people who liked my images, or at least were kind enough not to tell otherwise.